Skip to content

 Beinn Tharsuinn — common questions

 Beinn Tharsuinn is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 22km with 950m of ascent and takes most walkers 6-9 hours.
-Terrain: Estate track on the long approach — quick walking but tedious in distance.
+Ground conditions: Estate track on the long approach — quick walking but tedious in distance.

-Standard parking is at NH274515 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Park at NH274515 near Ullapool.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-When is the best time to climb Beinn Tharsuinn?
+What's the best month to climb Beinn Tharsuinn?

 EE/Vodafone usable in Strathconon village; weakens up the glen; no signal in the upper estate or on the summit